cogscides/tauri-sveltekit-skeleton-template/README.md

 ![image](https://user-images.githubusercontent.com/50235526/210677902-f64ee851-d613-451d-a462-5136877bf9af.png)

-This repository contains a starter template for building Tauri apps using SvelteKit.
+This repository contains a starter template for building Tauri apps using SvelteKit that powered by Skeleton UI library with Tailwind CSS.

 ## How to use this template